thiank/Projects-with-Ning/README.md

 # Projects-with-Ning
 random stats and machine learning stuff
-**Disclaimers: Ning's code but inspired by Ian's dataset and written by Ian so there's a lot of profanity.
+<br />**Disclaimers: Ning's code but inspired by Ian's dataset and written by Ian so there's a lot of profanity.
 Ning does not claim any responsibility for all the cursing.
 I don't either but whatever.
 The below does not reflect any views by the authors, despite the correct assumption that they wrote it.**

 # Today's topic: T-tests vs. Permutation Tests